nikvdp/agentgrunt/agentgrunt/gpt_tools/README_ai.md

 single patch file.
 Since user's experience with git may vary explain to the user what the .patch file is, and how to apply it to their repo using `git am`.

+### Tips for working with the repo and user
+- **Finding code** rely on `git grep` and `git ls-files` to locate files within the repo
+- **Reading Code**: Read chunks of the code with context lines around matches (e.g., an extra 15 lines ahead and after the match) to understand how the code works.
+- **Recursive Investigation**: Act recursively to trace through hits and understand code paths.
+- **Applying Patches**: Use provided git patch files to apply changes to the local codebase.
+Utilize commands like `git am` to apply patches seamlessly.

 **Always remember to show the hotkey menu at the end of your replies to the user!**

 Once you have read and understood the contents of this file, please proceed